 Starting Wednesday June 3rd, Italy reopened its borders to tourists from 26 countries without any restrictions upon arrival.

-Read more information on Italy reopening their borders.
+Get all the entry information on Italy reopening their borders for tourism

 Jamaica is officially reopening its borders to ALL international tourists on June 15th said the honorable Edmund Bartlett, head of the Ministry of Tourism.